vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 ```

 This will create a file named diameter_srv.erl in the ...apps/diaserver/src.
-Again, gen_server template here is a modified (read - renamed and changed the names inside the template) version of finapp.template you downloaded before.
+Again, gen_server template here is a modified (read: "renamed and the names inside the template changed") version of finapp.template you git-cloned earlier.
 Here is what the file should look like:

 ``` erlang diameter_srv.erl